konacurrents/SemanticMarkerAPI/README.md

 These are the Websocket and MQTT messaging formats.
 This includes the legacy websocket interface defined as the <b>Barklet Language</b>.
 The format is a mix of original Barklet Language used with WebSockets, and the newer JSON Format messages.

+Many of the messages described in the following BNF Grammer can be run through the shell commands at: [Example curl commands](curlCommands) To run, doload the scripts and run with a valid username and password.

 ## BNF Grammer for Barklet Language